11 upcoming hydrogen FCEVs with up to 500 miles of range [Update]

 Kia FK/Hyundai FK

-On September 7, 2021, Hyundai Motor Group unveiled a new concept car called just Vision FK at the Hydrogen Wave Forum.
+On September 7, 2021, Hyundai Motor Group unveiled a new concept car called Vision FK at the Hydrogen Wave Forum.
 The company didn’t reveal the brand, but we’re confident that it’s not a Genesis model.
 There’s a higher chance of it being a Kia FK (Kia Vision FK), as it looks like a design evolution of the Stinger.

 The Vision FK concept is unique compared to all other passenger hydrogen FCEVs we have seen so far.
 That’s because the two-door sports car is a plug-in hybrid hydrogen model.
 It clubs a fuel cell energy converter with a plug-in powertrain that powers the rear wheels.
 With a system power of more than 500 kW, the Vision FK can finish a 0-100 km/h (0-62 mph) sprint in less than four seconds.
 The range is quite impressive, too; HMG expects it to cover a distance of more than 600 km (373 miles).

 Albert Biermann, the former President and Head of R&D Division, HMG, says the Vision FK prototype is “a bit of technical overkill,” but at the same time, an exciting challenge for the company’s engineers.
 The company jointly developed its extremely complicated power electric system with Rimac Automobili, in which it has a 12% stake.
 Development of all other systems took in-house, though.
-HMG hasn’t confirmed the launch of a production version, but seeing how the prototype looks far more advanced than simply a design study, it seems like there’s a full interest to bring this car to the market.
+HMG hasn’t confirmed the launch of a production version, but seeing how the prototype looks far more advanced than simply a design study, it seems like there’s a full interest in bringing this car to the market.

 Kia Carnival FCEV